 Everyone knows someone who now uses a treadmill as a coat-hanger.

 A lot of people like the idea of having a treadmill but then leave it dormant for long periods of time.
 Because it is so bulky, it gets in the way of your most basic daily activities.
 However, there are foldable treadmills that can reduce this problem.
 Click Here to check out a review of foldable treadmills that can help with this.

 Which is Right for you?
 Exercise Bike vs Treadmill

 Using an exercise bike is a low-impact activity.
 Because you are in a seated position while using an exercise bike, there will not be much exertion on the ankles, knee, hips, or spine.

 Exercise bikes are excellent for people who want to exercise their leg muscles and get their heart rates elevated, but don’t want to aggravate conditions such as arthritis, or back or knee problems.

 If you don’t have a problem walking or running, then a treadmill is a good option because it simulates being on a flat or inclined surface.

 Treadmills provide a full-body workout (not just for your legs).
 However, if you wish to focus on your lower muscles, including quadriceps and calf muscles, an exercise bike is right for you.
 Exercising on a stationary bike is perfect for toning your legs, thighs, buttocks, abdominal, and back muscles.

-Both exercise bikes and treadmills give you an excellent, vigorous aerobic exercise, and therefore can both be highly effective at helping you shift the pounds.
+Both exercise bikes and treadmills give you an excellent, vigorous aerobic exercise, and therefore can both be highly effective at helping you shed the pounds.

 Both types of equipment can be useful in losing belly fat.